-The EU General Data Protection Regulation (the GDPR) is coming into force in the EU (including the UK) on 25 May 2018 and enhances an individual’s rights in relation to personal information about them.
+The EU General Data Protection Regulation (the GDPR) and the Data Protection Act 2018 enhances an individual’s rights in relation to personal information about them.
 This privacy notice will inform you how we collect and look after your personal information under the GoodFinance brand in accordance with the GDPR and tell you about your privacy rights and how the law protects you.
 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.

 - Important information and who we are

 - The situations where we collect personal information about you, what personal information we collect and why we collect it

 - Data retention

 This privacy notice tells you what to expect when Big Society Capital, under the Good Finance brand, collects and processes your personal information.

 It is important that you read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.